NanoComp/meep/doc/docs/Scheme_Tutorials/Basics.md

                    (center (+ (* -0.5 sx) 1.5) wvg-ycen) (size 0 (* w 2)))))
 ```

 We compute the fluxes through a line segment twice the width of the waveguide, located at the beginning or end of the waveguide.
-Note that the flux lines are separated by 1 from the boundary of the cell, so that they do not lie within the absorbing PML regions.
+Note that the flux lines are separated by 1 μm from the boundary of the cell, so that they do not lie within the absorbing PML regions.
 Again, there are two cases: the transmitted flux is either computed at the right or the bottom of the computational cell, depending on whether the waveguide is straight or bent.

-Here, the fluxes will be computed for 100 (`nfreq`) frequencies centered on `fcen`, from `fcen-df/2` to `fcen+df/2`.
+The fluxes will be computed for 100 (`nfreq`) frequencies centered on `fcen`, from `fcen-df/2` to `fcen+df/2`.
 That is, we only compute fluxes for frequencies within our pulse bandwidth.
-This is important because, to far outside the pulse bandwidth, the spectral power is so low that numerical errors make the computed fluxes useless.
+This is important because, far outside the pulse bandwidth, the spectral power is so low that numerical errors make the computed fluxes useless.

-Now, as described in the [Introduction](../Introduction.md#transmissionreflection-spectra), computing reflection spectra is a bit tricky because we need to separate the incident and reflected fields.
+As described in the [Introduction](../Introduction.md#transmissionreflection-spectra), computing the reflection spectra requires some care because we need to separate the incident and reflected fields.
 We do this in Meep by saving the Fourier-transformed fields from the normalization run (`no-bend?=true`), and loading them, *negated*, *before* the other runs.
-The latter subtracts the Fourier-transformed incident fields from the Fourier transforms of the scattered fields; logically, we might subtract these *after* the run, but it turns out to be more convenient to subtract the incident fields first and then accumulate the Fourier transform.
+The latter subtracts the Fourier-transformed incident fields from the Fourier transforms of the scattered fields.
+Logically, we might subtract these after the run, but it turns out to be more convenient to subtract the incident fields first and then accumulate the Fourier transform.
 All of this is accomplished with two commands, `save-flux` (after the normalization run) and `load-minus-flux` (before the other runs).
 We can call them as follows:

 ```scm
 (if (not no-bend?) (load-minus-flux "refl-flux" refl))